Nathn/Squakr/README.md

 You can easily build and host your own version of Squakr to give your community a safe space to talk.<br/>Here's how :

-1. Make sure you have Git and NPM installed.
+1. Make sure you have [Git](https://git-scm.com/), [NPM](https://www.npmjs.com/) and [Docker](https://www.docker.com/) installed ;
-2. Clone this repository locally with `git clone https://github.com/Nathn/Squakr`.
+2. Clone this repository locally with `git clone https://github.com/Nathn/Squakr` ;
-3. Inside the folder, create a `variables.env` file and add the required [envirronnement variables](#environnement-variables).
+3. Inside the folder, create a `variables.env` file and add the required [envirronnement variables](#environnement-variables) ;
-4. Execute `npm install` to install the dependencies.
+4. Execute `npm install` to install the dependencies ;
-5. Execute `npm start` to start the server.
+5. Build the project with `docker build -t squakr .` ;
-6. Open you browser and point it to `http://localhost:3000/` (you can change the port with the environnement variable `PORT`)
+6. Run the container with `docker run -p 3000:3000 --env-file variables.env squakr` ;
-7. Happy Coding !
+7. Open your browser and point it to `http://localhost:3000/` (you can change the port with the environnement variable `PORT`).

 <br/>